eltrino/diamantedesk-application/README.md

 ## Contributing

-We appreciate any effort to make DiamanteDesk functionality better; therefore, we welcome all kinds of contributions in the form of bug reporting, patches submition, feature requests or documentation enhancement.
+We appreciate any effort to make DiamanteDesk functionality better; therefore, we welcome all kinds of contributions in the form of bug reporting, patches submitting, feature requests or documentation enhancement.
 Please refer to the DiamanteDesk [guidelines for contributing](http://docs.diamantedesk.com/en/latest/developer-guide/contributing.html) if you wish to be a part of the project.